Actindo-AG/Documentation/Payments/UserInterface/02a_ListPaymentsAndCaptures.md

 - *Status ID*
    Identifier for the status.
 The following statuses are available, each prefixed by the ID in the list below.
 You can use the *Status ID* to filter and sort the list.
    - **1 - Preparing**
-      The transaction has been created, but is not yet transferred.
+      The transaction has been created but is not yet transferred.
    - **2 - Unconfirmed**
       A refund is reserved but not yet released by an Actindo user.
    - **3 - Success**
       Actindo as well as the payment service provider has processed the transaction successfully.
    - **4 - Failure**
-      The payment service provider has received the request, but rejected it.
+      The payment service provider has received the request but rejected it.
 If available for the connection, the status information field may provide further information.
    - **5 - Error**
       Errors have been occurred during transfer.
    - **6 - Void**